morrislab/qapa/README.md

 Note that `genome.fa` must be uncompressed.
 Sequences will be saved in `output_sequences.fa`.
-This file can then be indexed by transcript quantification tools like Sailfish/Salmon.
+This file can then be indexed by transcript quantification tools like Sailfish/Salmon:

+    salmon index -t output_sequences.fa -i utr_library

 It is important that the sequence IDs are not modified as it will be parsed by the `quant` sub-command.

-### Quantification of 3' UTR isoform usage (`quant`)
+## Quantification of 3' UTR isoform usage (`quant`)

 Expression quantification of 3' UTR isoforms must be carried out first.
 Once this is done, QAPA expects the quantification results to be located inside its